OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 #### Reverse Engineering Resiliency Testing

 *Resiliency Testing* is a new concept introduced in the OWASP MSTG.
 This kind of testing is used if the app implements defenses against client-side threats, such as tampering and extracting sensitive information.
 As we  know, such protection is never 100% effective.
-The goal in resiliency testing is to verify that no glaring weaknesses exist in the protection scheme, and that the expectations as to its effectiveness are met (e.g., a skilled reverse engineer should be forced to invest significant effort to do reach a particular goal).
+The goal in resiliency testing is to verify that no glaring weaknesses exist in the protection scheme, and that the expectations as to its effectiveness are met (e.g., a skilled reverse engineer should be forced to invest significant effort to reach a particular goal).

+#### Reporting

+The checklist itself can be used as a report as it list's down in detail what test cases have been included and verified in the tests and ideally also shows evidence in case a test fails.
+Also the first page should then be filled out, to include all the meta information needed for a report.

 #### The Management Summary